wechaty/docusaurus/docusaurus/docs/explainations/devops-tools.md

 ## [@chatie/semver](https://www.npmjs.com/package/@chatie/semver)

 This is a very simple npm package. [@chatie/semver](https://www.npmjs.com/package/@chatie/semver) is a wrapper for [semver](https://www.npmjs.com/package/semver) package.
 You can use it to check whether the current package version is the stable or the development version.
-It also provides typescript support.
+It also provides TypeScript support.

 ## [@chatie/git-scripts](https://npmjs.com/package/@chatie/git-scripts)